Nihlus/Crystite/docs/nitty-gritty.md

 ## Challenges of a new runtime
 Okay, so, let's address the elephant in the room - how the hell does this run on .NET 7?
-NeosVR is compiled with Unity in mind, and Unity (at least the version used by Neos) runs on Mono, which means the assemblies are all targeting the ancient and Windows-only .NET Framework.
+Resonite is compiled with Unity in mind, and Unity (at least the version used by Resonite) runs on Mono, which means the assemblies are all targeting the ancient and Windows-only .NET Framework.
 The runtimes are fundamentally different in implementation and architecture, and running one on the other sounds completely impossible at first glance.